jackyzha0/quartz/content/notes/21-network-accounting-and-visibility.md

 	- Only accounts for total traffic.
 Cannot break down traffic into services, different destinations, etc.
 	- runs in the application layer, using UDP as transport

+> [!INFO] radius
+> used to authentication in wireless networks. also used to accounting as they are user based.

 Proxy Caches
 - Because proxies can authenticate users, it is reasonable to use them as user-based accounting points.
 - However, this only covers a fraction of the traffic that could be accounted for on an internet link—e.g. what about peer-to-peer?
 - SOCKS proxies could be more effective.
+> [!INFO] e.g., uni saves websites. source of request can be hidden. privacy issue in vocles
+> SOCKS - secures socket.

 Connection Logger
 - Used for security history—make a historical record of connections made to the server.